Airport Shuttles

 Any tips for making the journey smoother?

-• Don’t forget sun protection—Marathon is as sunny as you imagine!
+• Sun protection: Don’t forget sun protection— Marathon is as sunny as you imagine!

 • If you opt to drive, fill up in Florida City; stations get sparse further down the Keys.